-Business Strategy (Sr. standing and BUSN 231 or BUSN 342)
+Business Strategy (Sr. Standing and either FINC 321 or MKTG 342)

-This course will provide all students pursuing degrees in Managerial Accounting, Business Administration, and Marketing a culminating experience where all business disciplines are brought together to learn the process for developing strategic plans for enterprises.
+This course will provide all students pursuing degrees in the School of Business with a culminating experience where all business disciplines are brought together to learn the process for developing strategic plans for enterprises.
 Students will be introduced to strategic planning and management theories and then apply the theories to real world planning challenges.
+Students will not only do individual research during the course but will contribute to an integrated planning document.
+Students will present their research through a formal paper and presentation.

-BUSN 490.....
+BUSN 490......
 2-4 CREDITS